 Fish Under Trees

-Another benefit for anglers is the water surface is less turbulent which allows an easier view of the fly as it drifts down the river.
+Another benefit for anglers is the water surface is less turbulent, which allows an easier view of the fly as it drifts down the river.

 Fish The Storm Pushed Banks

-Worms, baitfish, grubs, crayfish, and just about everything else will be there.
+Worms, baitfish, grubs, crayfish, and almost everything else will be there.
 It’s hard for these smaller baits to withstand the power of the water crashing into the shore.
 It takes time for the lake or river to regulate itself after the weather has blown through the area.
 Keep it simple on the wind-blown shoreline!
 Fish don’t want to have to work overly hard.

 Look For Fish Near Structures